 Cancel an IRN

 NIC permits IRN cancellation within 24 hours of generation.
-Beyond that, you cannot cancel — you'd issue a credit note (documentType: "CRN") referencing the original invoice.
+Past the window, the IRN cannot be cancelled — you'd issue a credit note (documentType: "CRN") referencing the original invoice instead.

 The call